pypa/pip/docs/html/development/getting-started.rst

 .. note::

-    When running pip's tests with OS distribution Python versions, be aware that some functional tests may fail due to potential Pip patches introduced by the distribution.
+    When running pip's tests with OS distribution Python versions, be aware that some functional tests may fail due to potential patches introduced by the distribution.
     For all tests to pass consider:

     - Installing Python from `Python.org`_ or compile from source